- Loss of faith in other investment vehicles

 - Overall frustration with the workforce and current job prospects

 The Basics: At the most basic level, foreign exchange is a market with high volatility, which leads to its inherently high-risk being mitigated by the lure of high rewards.

 Learning How to Trade

 To some, forex has become associated with work at home advertisements and software scams.
 While foreign exchange tutorials and software are not necessarily scams in themselves, the authors may charge a premium for basic information that leaves the consumer unprepared for the realities of such a complex market.

 Tutorials and software alone are not adequate preparation for trading in such a volatile and unpredictable market.

-Bots: In addition, there has been a rash of programs known as bots which trade forex automatically using software to execute a certain trading strategy.
+Bots: In addition, there is an abundant choice of programs known as bots which trade automatically using software to execute a certain trading strategy.

-While there may be exceptions, usually these forex bots do not perform well, and tutorials and software alone are not adequate preparation for trading in such a volatile and unpredictable market.
+While there may be exceptions, many of these bots are poorly designed and implemented, and do not perform well in real conditions.
+Tutorials and software alone are not adequate preparation for trading in such a volatile and unpredictable market.

 Basics of the Forex Market

 In practice: The foreign exchange market itself works quite simply, and you’ve probably already transacted in it.
 It begins like this: you have 100.00 in United States Dollars, which is at the time worth 93.64 Swiss Francs.
 You purchase these 93.64 Swiss Francs, and then the United States Dollar plummets; now those 93.64 Swiss Francs are actually worth 102.58 USD.